ravigadhia/gh-copilot-talk/copilot101/slides.md

 # Some Limitations of GitHub Copilot

 - GitHub copilot != Compiler
-- The AI cannot read your mind
+- It cannot read your mind - you need to provide as much context as possible
-- The AI is not a replacement for good coding practices
+- It is not a replacement for good coding practices

 <style>
 h1 {